dlang-tour/core/public/content/en/basics/storage-classes.md

 allowed to change.

     immutable int err = 5;
-    // or: immutable arr = 5 and int is inferred. err = 5; // won't compile
+    // or: immutable err = 5 and int is inferred. err = 5; // won't compile

 `immutable` objects can thus safely be shared among different threads